Fernando Rosas Pfingsthorn: Life and work

 Fernando Rosas married twice and had six children: Felipe, Magdalena, Bernardita, Jimena, Fernando and Ana Maria.

 In 1960, he founded the music department of the Catholic University of Valparaíso.

 In 1964, he was made director of the music department at the Catholic University of Chile, where he founded its Chamber Orchestra and Music School.
 He remained as director of the orchestra for 12 years, performing concerts, recording several albums, and on many occasions taking part in TV shows.
 He took the first Chilean orchestra on tour through Europe, and performed in the USA and the other countries of America with the same orchestra.

 In 1976 he created the “Fundación Beethoven” (Beethoven foundation), with Adolfo Flores, and was its president from 1989 until his death in 2007.
 One of the achievements of this foundation was the creation of Radio Beethoven, one of the radio stations in Chile dedicated to classical music.
 The same year, he organized the first edition of the "Temporada Internacional de Conciertos del Teatro Oriente" (Teatro Oriente International Season of Concerts) in Santiago.
 This festival featured some of the greatest international performers and soloists in classical music.

 In 1982, Rosas became director of the Chilean Education Ministry Orchestra, known today as Chilean Chamber Orchestra. or "Orquesta de Cámara de Chile" With this orchestra he toured throughout Chile, Europe and America several times, taking part in international festivals.

+Death

 He died on Friday October 5, 2007.